rrcobb/backgammon/devlog.md

 - render bar pieces in the middle
 - reveal longer description from the short summary line
 - collapse / expand all

-## UI / TODO

 - show what moved (arrows? shadows?)
   - show the most recent turn

+## UI / TODO

-  - show as an option when we expand
+- show old game (as an option when we expand)
 - undo / reset to a position
 - reorder game panels so it fits on different screen sizes
   - history below

 - tweak game controls
 - separate roll from move
 - show the valid moves
 - display about the strategy
   - strategy descriptions